 Did you know that free, healthy and nutritious summer meals are available for children and teens when school is out?
-At Acero, the Garcia High School, Soto High School, Cruz, Idar and Tamayo campuses will have summer meals available to all children and teens 18 and younger, at no cost, during select dates and times.
+At Acero, the Garcia High School, Soto High School, Cruz, Idar, Tamayo, Torres and Zizumbo campuses will have summer meals available to all children and teens 18 and younger, at no cost, during select dates and times.
 Call a campus for more information!

 To find other Summer Meals sites, click on the flyer below for more information.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.